odealab/ccsig/README.md

 # Caribbean Coral Skeleton Identification Guide (CCSIG)

-The Caribbean Coral Skeleton Identification Guide (CCSIG) is an identification guide that is based on the physical characteristics of coral skeletons.
+This repository hosts the site of the The Caribbean Coral Skeleton Identification Guide (CCSIG).
+CCSIG is an identification guide that is based on the physical characteristics of coral skeletons.
 It is part of the coralbook project.
-The source code is [in this folder](https://github.com/odealab/coralbook/ccsig), in the GitHub account of the odealab.
+The source code is [in this folder](https://github.com/odealab/coralbook/ccsig).

 The CCSIG exists in three forms: